Snakes on a Plane: Music

 On March 16, 2006, New Line Cinema announced a contest on TagWorld and a website promoting the film.
 The contest allowed artists on TagWorld to have their music featured in the film.
 A flood of SoaP-themed songs were submitted by artists such as Captain Ahab (who ultimately won the contest), Louden Swain, the Former Fat Boys, Nispy, and others.
-In addition, a music video for the film, "Snakes on a Plane (Bring It)" by Cobra Starship, was released on July 10, 2006 on MTV2's Unleashed.
-The music video appeared on the film's soundtrack as well as during the film's closing credits.
+In addition, a music video for the film's theme song, "Snakes on a Plane (Bring It)" by Cobra Starship, was released on July 10, 2006, on MTV2's Unleashed.
+The song appeared on the film's soundtrack and the video appeared during the film's closing credits.

 In October 2005, Nathanial Perry and Chris Rohan recorded an audio trailer spoof, which helped fuel the Internet buzz.
 Perry and Rohan recorded the "motherfucking snakes" line in the audio trailer which was added to the film during the week of re-shoots.
 In July 2006, New Line Cinema signed a worldwide licensing agreement with the Cutting Corporation to produce an audiobook of the film.